hartwigmedical/peach/README.md

 It imports haplotypes and related variants from a curated JSON file, reports the presence of these variants in a germline VCF, and infers the simplest combination of haplotypes that explains the presence of these variants.

+The germline VCF file can be annotated by either [SNPEFF](https://pcingola.github.io/SnpEff/) or [PAVE](https://github.com/hartwigmedical/hmftools/tree/master/pave).
+When the VCF has been annotated by both, the PAVE annotations are used.

 The two output files are:
 * A file that contains the determined genotype of the sample for each gene in the JSON, expressed in terms of haplotypes.
 * A file that contains calls for all positions of variants in the JSON file, including annotation and filters wrt both v37 and v38 reference genomes.